The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule on the Quantum Computer

 Alternatively, a different unitary operator $U$ can be chosen for phase estimation.
 In qubitisation \cite{poulinQuantumAlgorithmSpectral2018,berryImprovedTechniquesPreparing2018}, $U$ is chosen to be the walk operator

 with the subnormalisation $\lambda$ the norm of the Hamiltonian\footnote{To be precise, the walk operator also has eigenvalues $e^{-i\arccos(E_k/\lambda)}$.}.
-Performing phase estimation on the walk operator also allows to determine $H$'s energies.
-Here we will specifically consider the H$_2$ Hamiltonian, and the constant shift $c_0$ will again be ignored throughout.
+Performing phase estimation on the walk operator also allows to determine $\hat{H}$'s energies in a similar manner.
+Here, we will specifically consider the H$_2$ Hamiltonian, and the constant shift $c_0$ will again be ignored throughout.

 The walk operator can be constructed from circuits called PREPARE and SELECT using an additional ancilla qubit.
 The ancilla qubit's state indicates the two terms $c_1Z$ and $c_2X$ of the Hamiltonian.
 (For larger Hamiltonians with more terms, you would require more than one ancilla qubit.)
 The PREPARE operator acts on the ancilla qubit and \emph{prepares} a state corresponding to the terms' coefficients $c_1$ and $c_2$: